DarthBurrit0/indestructibleart.com/content/drafts/2013-12-29-topten-omar.md

 <img src='/images/forPosts/topten-gunpoint.png' class='articlesImgCenter group'>
 **6. Gunpoint**
+Simple well designed gameplay mechanics.
+Clearly laid out levels with multiple solutions.
+Clever storytelling with funny dialog options.
+Gunpoint ties all these things together really well.

 <img src='/images/forPosts/topten-saintsrow4.png' class='articlesImgCenter group'>
 **5. Saints Row IV**
+Saints Row the Third was one of the most surprisingly entertaining games I've played in the past few years.
+So when Saints Row 4 came around I was pretty sure it was going to be one of the best things to play this year.
+While the main story wasn't quite as surprising as 3 it was still really ridiculous and entertaining and all the side stories really pulled it along.
+The gameplay tho, oh man.
+World traversal in SR4 is unmatched.
+Super jump into the air and fly across the sky.
+Super speed run faster than any car can drive.
+Hit the side of a building and start running straight up the side into a super jump into flying.
+What.
+Basically think "wouldn't it be fun if..." and you can do it in SR4.

 <img src='/images/forPosts/topten-roguelegacy.png' class='articlesImgCenter group'>
 **4. Rouge Legacy**